la2050/archive/_projects/2015/empowering-young-l-a-adults-through-the-visual-performing-arts.md

    From our research, what makes us unique and effective is the fact that we are able to provide a wide array of professional opportunities (both paid and unpaid), instruction and mentorship; all while promoting our members as artists and not as at-risk youth.
 It is important to us to have our artists feel like artists and for our community to see them as such.
 This has helped open the doors to life changing opportunities for our members and has helped build a tight-knit, supportive community and a feeling of pride and achievement among them.
 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': Not applicable.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Having been operating for three years, we can safely estimate that the total cost of us fulfilling our goals for this new year will not cost over $100,000.
-  We estimate that the maximum amount that we will need to cover programming and general operations expenses will be $89,000.00.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- GENERAL EXPENSES
-   Rent = $36,000.00
-   Insurance = $500.00
-   Marketing (Ads, Printed Materials, Signage) =$1,000.00 Office Supplies = $1,000.00
-   Salaries = $28,000.00 (1 full-time employee to manage daily operations
-    and programming)
-    $2,000.00 (Per hour contracted art, dance, music instructors and art class models)
-   Event Supplies = $1,000.00

-   PROGRAM EXPENSES
-   Studio Recording Equipment, Instruments/Repairs (Guitars, Amplifiers, Keyboards, Drums) = $5,000.00

-   Creative Software (Adobe Creative Suite, Logic Pro, ProTools)= $2,500.00

-   Computers/Computer Repairs (Studio Recording, Graphic Design) = $4,000.00

-   Art Supplies (Canvasses, Paints, Paper, ect.) = $5,000.00

-   Dance Instruction (Barres, Mirrors, Flooring, Costume Materials) = $3,000.00 How do you plan to scale the success of your proposal?: >- We will scale the success of our proposal by matching our current membership and attendance numbers to the following year's.
+How do you plan to scale the success of your proposal?: >- We will scale the success of our proposal by matching our current membership and attendance numbers to the following year's.
 We will also match the number